 a.
-The City Attorney shall review the complaint to determine whether it meets the requirements of section 1.a. and 1.b.
+The City Attorney shall review the complaint to determine whether it provides the information required in meets the requirements of subsection 1.a. and 1.b.
 In conducting this review, the City Attorney may communicate directly with the complainant to address any questions or seek clarification regarding the substance of the complaint.

 - b.
-If the City Attorney determines that the complaint fails to meet the requirements of section 1.a. or 1.b., the complainant shall be so informed in writing which may include electronic communication.
-Complainant shall be afforded an opportunity to provide the required information or an amended complaint to the City Attorney within seven (7) business days from the date of the writing or electronic communication.
-If, after this time period has elapsed, the City Attorney continues to determine that the complaint fails to meet the requirements of section 1.a. or 1.b., the complainant shall be notified in writing or electronic communication that no further action will be taken in the matter. - c.
-If the City Attorney determines that a complaint meets the requirements of section 1.a. and 1.b., the complaint shall be referred to an independent outside counsel selected by the City Attorney.
+If the City Attorney determines that the complaint fails to provide the information required by meet the requirements of subsection 1.(a). or 1.b., the complainant shall be so informed in writing which may include electronic communication.
+Complainant shall be and afforded an opportunity to provide the required information or an amended complaint to the City Attorney within seven (7) business days from the date of the writing or electronic communication.
+If, after this time period has elapsed, the City Attorney continues to determine that the complaint fails to meet the requirements of section 1.a. or 1.b, the complainant shall be notified in writing or electronic communication that no further action will be taken in the matter. - c.
+If the City Attorney determines that a complaint does provide the required information meets the requirements of section 1.a. and 1.b., the complaint shall be referred to an independent outside counsel selected by the City Attorney.
 In such a referral under this subsection, the independent outside counsel shall investigate the allegations of the complaint and make written findings as to the truthfulness of the allegations, whether a violation of the Policy occurred and may recommend a response to those findings.
 Such written findings and conclusions shall be provided to the City Attorney who shall in turn provide them to the City Council for consideration and disposition.
 Any such disposition by the City Council shall be reduced to writing or electronic communication and provided to the complainant along with a copy of the report from the independent outside counsel. - d.
 Any Councilmember who is the subject of a complaint shall be excused from participating in any Council considerations, deliberations and actions related to that complaint under sections 2.c. and 2.d.
 To the extent multiple Councilmembers are the subject of a single complaint and their alleged conduct cannot reasonably be separated and considered on an individual basis, Council may proceed with considerations, deliberations and action under sections 2.c. and 2.d. without a quorum if necessary.